LISTEN TO THE GAME LIVE HERE!

 We got the views of Bradford (Park Avenue) media man, Carl Marsden, to get the latest news and thoughts in and around the club.

-Read the full interview with Carl in Saturday’s match day programme!
+Read the full interview with Carl in tonight’s programme! (information correct from previously scheduled game).

 How would you evaluate your season so far?